motu-tool/FetchMGs/README.md

                                 call genes before marker gene extraction.
-                            - 1-n gene file(s) in protein space, requires -m gene. nucleotide sequences can be provided with -d parameter Input options:
+                            - 1-n gene file(s) in protein space, requires -m gene. nucleotide sequences can be provided with -d parameter
+                            - 1 text file with one line per input file.
+Requires -m parameter to enable "metagenome", "genome" or "gene" mode.
+                                In "gene" mode another text file with samples in the same order can be provided with -d parameter.
+    Input options:
        -d FILE[ FILE] Nucleotide files associated with protein files in -i.
 Same order as files in -i required.
 Enabled only in -m gene mode.
+Can be either a list of files or a text file with one line per input file.

     Output options:
        -o   FOLDER    Output folder for marker genes